Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 ---

-> **Translator's note on environment:** The Mor Ardain Titan is entirely covered with factory, with steam and smoke emitting from tall chimneys.
+> **Translator's note on environment:** The Mor Ardain Titan was entirely covered with factory, with steam and smoke emitting from tall chimneys.
 The Titan's very old, its skin could no longer support lush vegetation plantation.
-Still, it stands.
-Most of the rusty buildings built there during their Industrial Revolution were not necessarily on land, but could be carved out into cliff walls.
-Industrial machinery lined every single road on the Titan, transporting cargoes and whatnots to and from factories.
+Still, it stood despite.
+Most of the rusty buildings built there during their Industrial Revolution were not necessarily on land, but they could be carved out into cliff walls.{{footnote: Meaning, the external view was on the cliff wall, while they live inside the man-made cavern.}} Industrial machinery lined every single road on the Titan, transporting cargoes and whatnots to and from factories.
 This, is the **Empire of Mor Ardain.**

 ![Mor Ardain Titan](images/153_mor_ardain_titan.jpg)